 The study of graphene, a single atomic layer of carbon atoms arranged in a honeycomb lattice, has become an extraordinarily active area of research since the first flakes were experimentally realized in 2004.
 Early measurements have revealed unique electronic characteristics and high sample quality, a combination that promises applicability across multiple fields, ranging from carbon electronics to chemical sensing to quantum electrodynamics.
 In our lab, we have achieved exceptionally high sample quality by both suspending the graphene flakes, as well as encapsulating them with hBN.
 We have used transport techniques, as well as a scanning SET to probe exciting new physics in this material.

 Oscillations in conductance arising from a Mach-Zehnder interferometer created at a PN junction in graphene.
-For more information, please see D.S.
+D.S.
 Wei et al. Science Advances Vol. 3, no.8 (2017).
 For a talk given on this work, please see: Princeton Center for Theoretical Science.

 Bilayer graphene device on hexagonal Boron nitride, used to study the fractional quantum Hall effect.
 Both integer and fractional Landau Levels show electron-hole asymmetry.
-For more information please see A. Kou et al. Science 345 6192 (2014).
+A. Kou et al. Science 345 6192 (2014).

 Landau fan of monolayer graphene showing an unconventional fractional quantum Hall sequence.
 Measurement is done using a scanning Single Electron Transistor (SET), about 100nm in size.
-For more information please see B. Feldman et al. Science 337 1196-1199 (2012).
+B. Feldman et al. Science 337 1196-1199 (2012).

-Colour map of electron and hole puddles of graphene on an SiO2/Si substrate For more information please see J. Martin et al. Nature Physics 4 (February 2008).
+Colour map of electron and hole puddles of graphene on an SiO2/Si substrate.
+J. Martin et al. Nature Physics 4 (February 2008).

 SEM image (false color) of a doubly gated, suspended graphene bilayer.
 The graphene flake (red) is contacted by metal leads (yellow) which allow for transport measurements to be performed.
-For more information please see T. Weitz et al. Science 330 812-816 (2010).
+T. Weitz et al. Science 330 812-816 (2010).